nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 But don't be surprised - in a few days he will ask you again to send some live traffic to AKS2, and you can begin the Split migration process, this time from AKS1 >> AKS2.

->>Now you've reached the Ultimate Kubernetes Application Solution, `Nginx Mutli Cluster Load Balancing, Active/Active, with Dynamic Split Ratios.` No one else can do this for your app team this easily, it's just Nginx!
+>>Now you've reached the Ultimate Kubernetes Application Solution, `Nginx Multi Cluster Load Balancing, Active/Active, with Dynamic Split Ratios.` No one else can do this for your app team this easily, it's just Nginx!

 >Cherry on top - not only can you do Split Client `outside` the Cluster with Nginx for Azure, but Nginx Ingress Controller can also do Split Clients `inside` the cluster, ratios between different Services.
 You can find that example in `Lab10 of the Nginx Plus Ingress Workshop` :-)